 SASB Reference GRI Reference 2020 2021 2022 Discussion Source DEI Non-Discrimination Policy We are committed to treating our employees fairly and with respect, which means we provide equal opportunity to all employees and applicants.
 We prohibit unlawful discrimination or harassment because of race, color, religion, sex, pregnancy, national origin, ancestry, citizenship, age, marital status, physical disability, mental disability, medical condition, sexual orientation, gender identity or expression, veteran status or any other status protected by law.
 In making employment decisions, we focus on individual qualifications, demonstrated skills, abilities and achievements, and other factors relevant to the job.
-Over 99% of our computer-based new hires completed discrimination training in 2022, Code of Conduct including courses on dignity and respect in the workplace and diversity.
-We are committed to providing a work environment where employees are treated with respect, courtesy and dignity.
+Over 99% of our computer-based new hires completed discrimination training in 2022, including courses on dignity and respect in the workplace and diversity.
+Code of Conduct Incidents of discrimination and corrective actions taken 406-1 We are committed to providing a work environment where employees are treated with respect, courtesy and dignity.
 We do not report on specific incidents, but encourage and support teamwork and mutual respect among employees.
-Incidents of discrimination and 406-1 We maintain a zero tolerance policy against all forms of harassment involving a protected category under applicable federal, state or local laws, including but not limited to sexual harassment, threats in the workplace and violence in the workplace.
-Code of Conduct corrective actions taken Violations of this policy result in prompt and appropriate preventive and/or remedial action, up to and including termination of employment.
-Code of Conduct If employees believe this policy has been violated, we encourage them to report the incident to their manager, their Regional Ethics Counsel (or another member of the Law Department), Human Resources, or by contacting our Business Conduct GuideLine, anonymously if they so choose.
-Gender pay ratios We have continued our practice of evaluating pay equity, making adjustments where appropriate.
+We maintain a zero tolerance policy against all forms of harassment involving a protected category under applicable federal, state or local laws, including but not limited to sexual harassment, threats in the workplace and violence in the workplace.
+Violations of this policy result in prompt and appropriate preventive and/or remedial action, up to and including termination of employment.
+If employees believe this policy has been violated, we encourage them to report the incident to their manager, their Regional Ethics Counsel (or another member of the Law Department), Human Resources, or by contacting our Business Conduct GuideLine, anonymously if they so choose.
+Code of Conduct Gender pay ratios We have continued our practice of evaluating pay equity, making adjustments where appropriate.
 Our pay equity review considers total base and bonus compensation.
 In 2022, we reviewed pay equity with respect to gender for all non-manufacturing employees globally, as well as including manufacturing employees in the U.S. and for all U.S. employees with respect to race/ethnicity.
 We have enhanced pay transparency to reflect evolving laws and regulations.
 Proxy Statement